jgutierrezm113/Face-Detection-OLD/README.md

+# OBSOLETE VERSION
+NOTE!!!
+Please contact me for the latest version.

 # Face-Detection

 This is a project mixing Caffe and C++ using an already designed approach from paper "Joint Face Detection and Alignment using